 - Lemon juice: Freshly squeezed tastes best.

-- Place the florets in a large microwave-safe bowl.
-Add ¼ cup of cold water.
-(Photo 1).
+Wash and trim the cauliflower and cut it into bite-sized pieces or florets.
+Place the florets in a large microwave-safe bowl and add ¼ cup of water.

 Recipe FAQs